 \section{Conclusions}

-Spectroscopic monitoring of $\epsilon$ Aurigae during its recent eclipse, using the Apache Point Observatory ARCES and TripleSpec instruments, has helped detail substructure in the disk and stream at selected phases.
-In particular, the amplitude of the disk velocity is better defined and the appearance and velocity of the stream is more well defined.
-Variations in the He I 10830\AA ~absorption line strength during mid-eclipse was shown to relate to the inner disk structure.
-Hydrogen Pa$\beta$ exhibits a P Cygni profile during third contact, suggestive of an expansion zone related to stream impact zone.
-Having defined special phases around third contact, ideally more targeted observations can be arranged during the next third contact time-frame, in particular (RJD 65510 or 2038 March 28).
+Spectroscopic monitoring of $\epsilon$ Aurigae during its recent eclipse, using the Apache Point Observatory ARCES and TripleSpec instruments, has helped resolve detailed substructure in the disk and stream at selected phases.
+In particular, the amplitude of the disk velocity is better defined, and the appearance and velocity of the stream is more well defined.
+Variations in the He I 10830{\AA} absorption line strength during mid-eclipse was shown to relate to the inner disk structure.
+The hydrogen Pa-$\beta$ line exhibits a P Cygni profile during third contact, suggestive of an expansion region related to a stream impact zone.
+Having defined special phases around third contact, ideally more targeted observations can be arranged during the next eclipse.